Refused a place at your preferred school? Find out about grounds for appeal, what happens at a hearing, and how to

 - the officer from the admission authority will state their case for not meeting your preference;

-- you and the panel can question the authority's officer;
+- you and the panel can question the authority's representative;

 - you will be given the opportunity to explain the reasons why you wish your child to attend that particular school;

-- the admission authority's officer and the panel can ask you questions or comments;
+- the admission authority's representative and the panel can ask you questions or comments;

-- the admission authority's officer sums up their case; and
+- the admission authority's representative sums up their case; and

 - you then sum up your case for your child.

-You and the admissions authority's officer will then be asked to leave so that the panel can make their decision.
+You and the admissions authority's representative will then be asked to leave so that the panel can make their decision.
 The panel's decision is based around balancing the needs of the child against the effect of admitting another child into the school.
 You can read more details on how the decision is reached in the downloadable notes in the in the key documents box.